Unfortunately, the magic of The Witches (2020) stops once its big spell is cast.

 Specifically, how the movie demonizes limb differences and so on.

 It’s not excusable, of course.
-To a great extent, I felt Zemeckis and his crew ought to have predicted fallout too, given Dahl’s novel was hardly free of controversy.
+To a great extent, I felt Zemeckis and his crew ought to have anticipated the negative responses too, given Dahl’s novel was hardly free of controversy.

-In the end, I feel it’s a question of whether some literary works are no longer appropriate for current consumption.
-This itself is a question that feels “wrong,” I’m sure you know what I mean.
-But it’s a thorny subject that entertainment producers would ultimately have to confront.
+In the end, I feel it’s a question of whether some literary works are no longer appropriate for current consumption, however beloved they once were.
+This itself is a question that feels “wrong” too, I’m sure you know what I mean.
+But it’s a thorny subject that entertainment producers increasingly have to address.